andrewguenthner/weather_sampler/README.txt

 long(itude) = -115 (115 deg W), we actually get a city at
 lat = -23, long = -135, far different than what we asked for.
-The reason is that, like most random combinations of lat/long, this spot is in the middle of the ocean, far from land, and we get Rikitea in French Polynesia -- almost 3,000 miles away.
-That's a sure way to come to false conclusions, particularly about the Southern Hemisphere where ocean is especially predominant.
+The reason is that, like most random combinations of lat/long, this spot is in the middle of the ocean, so the nearest city in Rikitea in French Polynesia -- almost 3,000 miles away.
+Although we can use the coordinats of the weather station rather than the coordiantes requested to build a valid correlation, we will be using an odd and uncontrolled sampling scheme, which is not preferable.

 The "nearest city" function also has some flaws, namely: 1) it does not correctly handle the meridian at 180 deg E/W.  Nearer cities